-What makes a donation a tax deductible donation?
-If you have a tax receipt from an entity with DGR status that says it is a tax deductible donation, then it is.
-That is the short answer.
+The short answer is: You can claim a deduction, if you have a tax receipt from an entity with DGR status that says it is a tax deductible donation.

-The long answer is more complicated.
-A tax deductible donation is either a tax deductible gift or it is a contribution that falls under s8-1 or the minor benefit rule.
+The long answer is more complicated and goes like this: A tax deductible donation is either a tax deductible gift or it is a contribution that falls under s8-1 or the minor benefit rule.

 A donation is any money or property you voluntarily give to a charity – be it a gift or a contribution.

 If you get nothing in return, your donation is a gift.
 If you get anything in return, your donation is a contribution.

 So every donation of money or property is either a gift or a contribution.
 Gift v contribution – that is the terminology the legislator uses in Div 30 ITAA97.
 The problem is that the ATO doesn’t.
 They talk about ‘gifts or donations’ in D9 of an Individual Tax return as well as on their website.
 Messy terminology.
 Don’t let that confuse you.
 The end result is the same.

 Why does it matter whether your donation is a gift or a contribution?
 It matters for tax purposes.
 It matters if you want to claim a tax deduction since different rules apply depending on whether something is a gift or a contribution.

 A gift is tax deductible if it meets the conditions listed in s30-15 ITAA97 and TR 2005/13.
 There are many fine nuances in these rulings, but roughly speaking, a gift is tax deductible if it meets six conditions.
 It must be